trade-tariff/trade-tariff-backend/db/rules_of_origin/roo_schemes_uk/articles/canada/wholly-obtained-vessels.md

    2. listed in Canada, if such vessel:

-      1. immediately prior to its listing in Canada, is entitled to fly the flag of the UK or a Member State of the European Union and must sail under that flag; and
+      a. immediately prior to its listing in Canada, is entitled to fly the flag of the UK or a Member State of the European Union and must sail under that flag; and

-      2. fulfills the conditions of sub-subparagraphs 2(b)(i) or 2(b)(ii);
+      b. fulfills the conditions of sub-subparagraphs 2(b)(i) or 2(b)(ii);

    3. entitled to fly the flag of the UK or a Member State of the European Union, or of Canada and must sail under that flag; and